lerna/lerna/README.md

 $ lerna bootstrap --ignore component-*
 ```

 The `ignore` flag, when used with the `bootstrap` command, can also be set in `lerna.json` under the `commands.bootstrap` key.
-The command-line flag will take precendence over this option.
+The command-line flag will take precedence over this option.

 **Example**